He awoke from death a little uncertainly. The sun was shining on the dew-damp grass upon which he lay.

 He relieved himself.

 He stood gazing around for a while longer, taking stock.
 He was fairly sure he wasn’t dead, any suitable rock would refute it thus.
 But that raised more questions.
 If he wasn’t dead, let’s go with that, he thought, if he wasn’t dead… well, everything.
-It was all a questions after that premise.
+It was all questions after that premise.
 How did he get here?
 Why wasn’t he dead?
 Where were the wounds?
 Where were his clothes?
-Why, if the sun was rising, was he getting colder?

 He looked at the short grass around himself for clues.
 He was from the city and had no tracking skills, all he could tell from the grass was that it was short (who was mowing it?) without anything obvious like footprints or tyre tracks.
 He reasoned there was nothing further to be learned from staying here.
 Which meant he should move.
 In which direction?
 This was too much to ask of the recently deceased.
 He thought for a minute.
 Until he could find any answers or alternative he’d have to think survival.
 Which meant his first priority would have to be water.
 He set off at a careful walk downhill.